About Quebec sales tax

-Legislation in Quebec now requires Turo to collect Quebec Sales Tax (QST) on Quebec residents booking a trip in any Canadian province.
-This tax does not apply to Quebec residents booking a trip outside of Canada, nor does it apply to residents of other Canadian provinces.
+Legislation in Quebec requires Turo to collect Quebec Sales Tax (QST) on Quebec residents booking a trip in any Canadian province.
+We’re not required to collect this tax from Quebec residents who book a trip outside of Canada nor from residents of other Canadian provinces.

-- Protection plan - provides $2,000,000 in liability coverage as well as physical damage coverage
+- Protection plan - provides $2,000,000 in liability coverage in Alberta, British Columbia, Ontario, Nova Scotia, and Quebec as well as physical damage coverage

-- Young driver fee - allows guests under the age of 25 to book trips on Turo
+- Young driver fee - allows guests ages 21-24 to book trips on Turo in Canada

 - Administrative and processing fees - covers the cost charged by third-party payment processor, if applicable.
 Administrative and processing fees are only charged on certain post-trip costs.

 If you cancel your trip, we’ll refund you all or a percentage of the tax depending on the timing of your cancellation as per our Cancellation policy.
 If you cancel your trip within one hour of the trip being accepted, we’ll refund the tax applied to the Trip fee.
 If you cancel more than one hour after the trip is accepted, we won’t refund Trip fee tax.
 If you cancel before the trip start time, we’ll refund the tax applied to the protection plan you chose and the Young driver fee for the trip, if any.